Piecewise Polynomial Regression of Tame Functions via Integer Programming: Background on tame geometry

-In particular, any function built from polynomials, boolean rules, and coordinate projections is definable in that structure.
-Examples include affine applications, and piecewise polynomial functions such as linear layers, (pointwise) ReLU activation functions, and their composition, or functions such as $(x, y) \mapsto \sqrt{x^{2} + y^{3}}$. \end{example}

-\begin{example}[Analytic-exponential structure] The analytic-exponential sets form a wider $o$-minimal structure, relevant for applications.
-An \emph{analytic-exponential set} in $\bbR^\ndim$ defines as a finite union of sets again of the form \eqref{eq:semi_alg}, but where now the $f_i$ and $g_i$ are functions obtained by composition from \begin{enumerate}[(i)] \item coordinate functions $x \mapsto x_{i}$ and polynomial/semialgebraic functions, \item the restricted analytic functions: the functions $h:\bbR^{\ndim}\to\bbR$ such that $h|_{[-1,1]^{\ndim}}$ is analytic and $h$ is identically zero outside $[-1, 1]^{\ndim}$, \item the inverse function $x \mapsto 1/x$, with the convention that $1/0 = 0$, \item and the exponential function and the logarithm function (extended to $\bbR$ by setting $\log(x) = 0$ for $x\le 0$). \end{enumerate}
+where $k,l$ are finite integers, and $f_i$ and $g_i$ are functions obtained by combining the following: \begin{enumerate}[i.] \item coordinate functions $x \mapsto x_{i}$ and polynomial/semialgebraic functions, \item the restricted analytic functions: the functions $h:\bbR^{\ndim}\to\bbR$ such that $h|_{[-1,1]^{\ndim}}$ is analytic and $h$ is identically zero outside $[-1, 1]^{\ndim}$, \item the inverse function $x \mapsto 1/x$, with the convention that $1/0 = 0$, \item and the real exponential and logarithm function (the latter is extended to $\bbR$ by setting $\log(x) = 0$ for $x\le 0$). \end{enumerate}